ibm-cloud-docs/containers/cs_nodeport.md

     If the **Endpoints** section displays `<none>`, check the `<selectorkey>` and `<selectorvalue>` that you use in the `spec.selector` section of the NodePort service.
 Ensure that it is the same as the _key/value_ pair that you used in the `spec.template.metadata.labels` section of your deployment YAML.
     {: note}

 3. Form the URL with one of the worker node IP addresses and the NodePort.
-Example: `http://192.0.2.23:30872`
+Example: `http://192.0.2.23:30872`.
+    For VPC clusters, you must be connected to the private network through a VPN connection or by using the [Kubernetes web terminal](/docs/containers?topic=containers-cs_cli_install#cli_web) to access the worker node private IP address and NodePort.
+    {: note}